-We expect to receive approximately \$\text{ million in net proceeds from the sale of the common stock to be issued in this offering (\$\text{ million if the underwriters exercise their option to purchase additional shares in full), after deducting underwriting discounts and commissions and our estimated offering expenses.
+We expect to receive approximately \$100,235,000 in net proceeds from the sale of the common stock to be issued in this offering (\$116,482,250 if the underwriters exercise their option to purchase additional shares in full), after deducting our estimated offering expenses.
+We will not receive any proceeds from the sale of shares of our common stock by the selling stockholder.

-We intend to use the net proceeds from this offering to repay borrowings under our revolving credit facility and for general corporate purposes, including investing in additional healthcare properties.
-Our revolving credit facility matures in October 2015 and bears interest at a variable rate, at our option, equal to either (1) the higher of the "prime rate" or federal funds rate plus 0.5%, plus a spread initially set at 1.60% (adjustable from 1.60% to 2.40% based on current total leverage), or (2) LIBOR plus a spread initially set at 2.60%, (adjustable from 2.60% to 3.40%) based on current total leverage.
-The applicable interest rate spread was 2.85% at December 31, 2012.
-As of February 18, 2013, our revolving credit facility had a total outstanding balance of approximately \$125 million.
+We intend to use the net proceeds from this offering to us to partially fund the potential acquisition and development transactions described above under "Our Company-Recent Developments."
+If we do not consummate any or all of these transactions, we intend to use the net proceeds from this offering to us to repay borrowings under our revolving credit facility and for general corporate purposes, which may include investing in additional healthcare properties.
+Our revolving credit facility matures in October 2015 and bears interest at a variable rate, at our option, equal to either (1) the higher of the "prime rate" or federal funds rate plus 0.5%, plus a spread initially set at 1.60% (adjustable from 1.60% to 2.40% based on current total leverage), or (2) LIBOR plus a spread over LIBOR initially set at 2.60%, (adjustable from 2.60% to 3.40% based on current total leverage).
+The applicable interest rate spread over LIBOR was 2.85% at December 31, 2013.
+As of February 28, 2014, our \$400 million revolving credit facility had a total outstanding balance of approximately \$135 million.

-Pending application of any portion of the net proceeds, we may invest it in interest-bearing accounts and short-term, interest-bearing securities as is consistent with our intention to maintain our qualification for taxation as a REIT, including, for example, government and governmental agency securities, certificates of deposit and interest-bearing bank deposits.
+Pending the application of any portion of the net proceeds to us in the manner described in this prospectus supplement, we may invest it in interest-bearing accounts and short-term, interest-bearing securities as is consistent with our intention to maintain our qualification for taxation as a REIT, including, for example, government and governmental agency securities, certificates of deposit and interest-bearing bank deposits.